 Also, keep the bunny’s quarters close to the family, so it won’t get neglected.

-We have two dwarf lop eared bunnies.
-They both sleep in cages, but when we’re home, they’re free in the family room and kitchen.
-The rest of the house is blocked off with child gates.
-Someday I want my husband to enclose the back patio, with the intention of that being the bunny room.
+We had two dwarf lop eared bunnies.
+They both slept in cages, but when we were home, they were free in the family room and kitchen.
+The rest of the house was blocked off with child gates.
+If we still had them, I would’ve had my husband enclose the back patio, with the intention of that being the bunny room.

 - Bunny-proof your home.

 Bunnies like to explore and they like to chew.
 On everything.
 And even if you have your rabbit in a hutch or cage, you will need to let it out sometimes for exercise.
 You need to create a safe place for your bunny while also protecting your things.
 So, it’s a good idea to get wire covers, furring strips, and even get baby gates to block off certain areas.